adowlin/project-2-staycations/README.md

 ### Bugs Found & Fixed

 - When the dark mode theme was applied to the page before a search took place, when the search was initiated the list of results had it's light mode theme applied, instead of it's dark mode theme.
     - This was fixed by adding an if statement to the maps.js file.
-This statement checks if dark mode is already enabled before a search is initiated, if so then it sets the results list style to it's dark mode theme:<br>
+This statement checks if dark mode is already enabled before a search is initiated, if so then it sets the results list style to it's dark mode theme:
     ```javascript
     let darkModeStatus = body.classList.contains('body-dark-mode');
     if (darkModeStatus) {